raspberrypilearning/led-firefly/en/step_1.md

 **Software**

-+ Thonny - this project can be completed using the Thonny Python editor which can be installed on a Linux, Windows or Mac computer.
++ Thonny – this project can be completed using the Thonny Python editor, which can be installed on a Linux, Windows, or Mac computer

 [[[thonny-install]]]